Context Engineering

 Prompt Design

-The static skeleton — finding the right altitude, structuring instructions the model can actually parse, using examples as the primary steering tool, and ordering prompt blocks so caching helps
+Agent system authors — the static skeleton: finding the right altitude, structuring instructions the model can actually parse, using examples as the primary steering tool, and ordering prompt blocks so caching helps

 Memory Design

-What survives outside the window — a taxonomy of memory types, when to write vs. when to recall, structured notes as durable planning state, and how memory invalidates
+Agent system authors — what survives outside the window: a taxonomy of memory types, when to write vs. when to recall, structured notes as durable planning state, and how memory invalidates

 Compaction

-The operation that replaces window content with a more compact form — spectrum, triggers, preservation, custom-instruction tuning, design extensions, measurement, and a cross-framework reference
+Agent system authors — the operation that replaces window content with a more compact form: spectrum, triggers, preservation, custom-instruction tuning, design extensions, measurement, and a cross-framework reference

 Context Management

-The runtime discipline — attention budgets, the compaction spectrum, just-in-time context loading, progressive disclosure, and sub-agents as a context-engineering tool
+Agent system authors — the runtime discipline: attention budgets, the compaction spectrum, just-in-time context loading, progressive disclosure, and sub-agents as a context-engineering tool

 Case Study: Claude's Design Prompt

-A close reading of Anthropic's ~340-line Claude design-agent system prompt — naming every design move worth learning from, grouped into seven design domains
+Agent system authors — a close reading of Anthropic's ~340-line Claude design-agent system prompt: naming every design move worth learning from, grouped into seven design domains

 From Case to Paradigm

-A 10-step method distilled from the case study, followed by the elevation from single-prompt design to composed architectures — same invariants, different assembly
+Agent system authors — a 10-step method distilled from the case study, followed by the elevation from single-prompt design to composed architectures: same invariants, different assembly